muffin-rewards/lambda-entry-status/README.md

 If handle does not exists in mentions, we return `404`.

-If user has already redeemed, we return `403`.
+If user has already redeemed, we return `403` with milliseconds till the request can be retried.

 On unexpected server error, we return `500`.